 It is with great regret I’ve decided to install a CAPTCHA tool on this site.
 For those of you who don’t know what it is, have a look at the comment area field below, displaying a word.
 From now on, you have to type that word in the text box to post your comment.

 When I was young, computer games were widely considered to be merely a toy for children.
 We were the first generation who played a lot of computer games and the adults were just waiting for us to grow up, so we would stop this childish act and adopt to the normal society.
 Instead, it was the society that changed.

 The day we’ve all been waiting and dreading for has arrived – final version of IE7 is now available for download.
 This is one of the biggest changes for web developers in several years.
 Now that it’s here, let’s have a look.

 If Ajax was the most overused and misunderstood web term of 2005, I would guess that Web 2.0 is the equivalent for 2006.
 I see it everywhere and I hear everyone talk about it, but most seems to miss the point anyway.
 There are Web 2.0 companies popping up everywhere and web sites are flooded with mirrored logos and other trendy graphics, without any real sense of coherence.

 If you have followed the crowd and abandoned HTML for XHTML, you may have noticed that some elements needs to be closed in your markup.
 The reason is that XHTML is simply a reformulation of HTML in XML syntax.
 It’s a subtle but very significant difference between HTML and XHTML.

-Five years ago, the world changed forever and the web changed with it.
+Five years ago, the world changed forever after the World Trade Center attacks and the web changed with it.
 Remember what Google looked like on that day?
 It is a reminder of the crippled state of the web on that fatal day, when the large news sites were down due to unprecedented traffic.
 The sites adopted after a while and offered a slimmer interface with less images to download, but people had already started searching for answers in other places.